South Koreans prepare to vote for 'least unpopular' presidential candidate | DW | 08.03.2022

 Lee, the adjunct professor of Korean politics at Chungnam National University, noted that the victor is likely to be the least unpopular candidate.

-A strong supporter of Moon's administration, Lee says she is underwhelmed by his anointed successor in the Democratic Party, but says she has little choice but to support him.
+A strong supporter of Moon's administration, Lee said she is underwhelmed by his anointed successor in the Democratic Party, but said she has little choice but to support him.

 She fears that Yoon will win after he struck a late deal with the head of another conservative party to amalgamate their campaigns.